 - We used the tool of Carbon Risk Real Estate Monitor (CRREM) to analyse our mortgage portfolio against science-based decarbonisation pathways aligned with the Paris agreement.
 The CRREM methodology is aligned with recommendations from the Science Based Target initiative (SBTi) - We have chosen the available 1.5°C pathway for the Netherlands, as it is more accurate than a global or European pathway - We have developed a model that shows that we need to reduce our emission intensity to 18.0 kgCO2/m2 by 2030.
 In January 2023, the CRREM pathway was updated through a collaboration with SBTi.
 While we are still analysing the exact implications of this update, our preliminary results indicate that the new pathway is considerably stricter than the 2021 CRREM pathway.
-In our next Climate Action Plan, we intend to provide further insights into our plans and actions, particularly regarding the January 2023 CRREM pathway - NN Group is a signatory of the Net-Zero Insurance Alliance (NZIA) whereby NN Bank is in the lead to decarbonize the NN mortgage portfolio
+In our next Climate Action Plan, we intend to provide further insights into our plans and actions, particularly regarding the January 2023 CRREM pathway - NN Group is a member of Forum for Insurance Transition to Net Zero (FIT) whereby NN Bank is in the lead to decarbonize the NN mortgage portfolio